itrapz/lead-api/README.md

 ```

 ##  Load Testing
-I decided to make separated test environment for clean testing processes.
-In this case we need to run separate api and tests.
-Let's create test database, to store all testing data separately.
+I decided to create a separate test environment to ensure clean and isolated testing processes.
+In this setup, we need to run the API and tests separately.
+Let's create a test database to store all testing data independently.
 ```
 docker exec -it lead-api-php php bin/console doctrine:migrations:migrate --env=test
 ```